Getting started with FPGA control development

 The provided template uses the following mapping between the 16-bit SBI/SBO registers and the 32-bit AXI4-Stream interfaces:

-If the user chooses to write a single-precision floating-point data on the AXI4-Stream interfaces M_AXIS_CPU2FPGA_00, then he can:
+If the user chooses to write a single-precision floating-point data on the AXI4-Stream interfaces M_AXIS_CPU2FPGA_00, then he has to:

 - use a MATLAB Function block to transform a single value into two uint16 values (see code below)